robinduckett/lazee/README.md

 Create or modify the file `/etc/monit/conf.d/lazee`

-    # /etc/monit/conf.d/lazee
-    check host lazee with address 127.0.0.1
-        start program = "/sbin/start lazee"
-        stop program = "/sbin/stop lazee"
-        if failed port 4999 protocol HTTP
-            request /ping
-            with timeout 5 seconds
-            then restart
+Copy the files in `/home/node/lazee/config/monit` to `/etc/monit/conf.d/`

-Modify the monit conifguration file and add the following to the end of the file, before the line "include /etc/monit/conf.d/*"
+Modify the monit configuration file and add the following to the end of the file, before the line "include /etc/monit/conf.d/*"

     set httpd port 2812 and